The Best Type Of Soil For Grass – What Kind Is It?

 • Humus

-Mud, we’ve all seen it, wore it or got it on our cars – that is clay.
-Most people know what sand is, somewhere along the line people have seen a beach in person or through pictures.
+Mud, we’ve all seen it, worn it, or got it on our cars – that is clay.
+Most people know what sand is; somewhere along the line, people have seen a beach in person or through pictures.
 However, not everyone knows what humus is.

 Humus is the end result of organic matter that has decayed, or dead animals and dead plant material.

-When living things die they over time become soil, as micro-organisms feed on, breakdown and convert the animal or plant in what we call humus.
+When living things die, they, over time, become soil as micro-organisms feed on, break down and convert the animal or plant into what we call humus.

-This is the substance that gives soil on the surface its black or dark brown.
+This substance gives the layers of soil on the surface black or dark brown.

-For a healthy lawn the soil needs to drain well, be rich in nutrients, breathe and grow a vibrant root system.
-For the lawn soil to drain well it needs – sand, clay and humus – all in the right ratios.
+For a healthy lawn, the soil must drain well, be rich in nutrients, breathe, and grow a vibrant root system.
+For the lawn soil to drain well, it needs – sand, clay, and humus – all in the right ratios.

-Test the soil first to determine the nutrients present in the soil (nitrogen, phosphorus, potassium and others).
+Test the soil first using testing kits to determine the nutrients present in the soil (nitrogen, phosphorus, potassium, and others).
 It also helps identify the soil type and the soil ph level.

 Luster Leaf 1601 Rapitest Test Kit for Soil pH, Nitrogen, Phosphorous and Potash